binnev/recipes/md/bean-chilli.md

 ## Method:
 1. Prepare the spice mix
+2. Fry the chorizo to release the oil
-2. Sweat onions and garlic with dried thyme
+3. Sweat onions and garlic with dried thyme
-3. Add spice mix and chipotle paste and fry gently (add some water if it gets too dry)
+4. Add spice mix and chipotle paste and fry gently (add some water if it gets too dry)
-4. Add beans, tomatoes, stock.
+5. Add beans, tomatoes, stock.
 Add water until the top of the beans are just covered
-5. Simmer for 2h
+6. Simmer for 2h